Bear in the Big Blue House: Cancellation

-Bear in the Big Blue House was initially produced from 1997 to 2003.
-The sudden death of Lynne Thigpen, who voiced 'Luna' the Moon, led to production being put on hiatus for three years, along with a planned film.
+Bear in the Big Blue House was produced from 1997 to 2002.
+Contrary to a rumor previously reported in numerous media, the show was not cancelled due to the death of Lynne Thigpen, the voice of Luna, in 2003.
+According to Noel MacNeal, Thigpen's death occurred after production had already wrapped.

-In 2005, two years after Thigpen's death, Tara Mooney, who voiced Shadow, told Irish radio station Today FM that "the crew's hearts just weren't in it anymore".

-Spin-off

 After the hiatus and the spin-off Breakfast with Bear, a final run of new episodes aired on the Disney Channel in April 2006, with the last episode airing on April 28, 2006.
 Repeats of the show ceased altogether in May 2007 (December 2010 in the UK).
 Thigpen was posthumously nominated for a Daytime Emmy Award for voicing Luna.